 If you’ve been through the public (or even private) school system, you know very well that personal finance is not taught in school.

 If you have children and you read personal finance blogs, you also know that among the most valuable skills you can teach/learn in life are personal finance, delayed gratification, and the power of compound interest.

-They won’t learn the true power of compound interest by sticking their savings into a bank account these days, with interest rates being as miniscule as they are.
+They won’t learn the true power of compound interest by sticking their savings into a bank account these days, with interest rates being as minuscule as they are.
 And you can’t add their savings to your own investment accounts, without tax implications.

 So where can one turn?